Counselling - Children and Young People

 Once a parent/carer/guardian has made contact I will offer a free 30 minute telephone call assessment, or alternatively I can email the document.

 At our first session, a visual therapy agreement is shared with the child/young person, it explains about counselling, the session, and confidentiality and its limits (serious harm to self or from others).
 I have a separate therapy agreement with a parent/carer/guardian which will need to be signed prior to counselling commencing.
-Sessions are 50 minutes long, and my session rate is £40.
+Face to face sessions are 50 minutes long, and session rate is £40.
+I charge £30 for telephone or online sessions (60 minutes).
 I invite the parent/carer/guardian to stay for part of the first session.

 It is important for children/young people to know that what they tell me is held in confidence.
 This will include not discussing the work with parents/carers/guardians, unless the child/young person requests or gives consent for this.
 I understand that this is not an easy situation for a parent/carer/guardian, but ensuring confidentiality is crucial for establishing and maintaining a trusting relationship.
 This in turn will help the child/young person to speak openly and freely about what is bothering them.
 I will take appropriate action should a child/young person disclose about serious harm to themselves or from others.
 I have attended Safeguarding training and am DBS checked.